Improvised firearm

-Improvised firearms may be used as tools by criminals and insurgents and are sometimes associated with such groups; other illicit uses include self-defense in lawless areas and hunting game in poor rural areas.
+Improvised firearms may be used as tools by criminals and insurgents and are sometimes associated with such groups; other uses include self-defense in lawless areas and hunting game in poor rural areas.

 Types

 Zip guns

 Zip guns are generally crude homemade firearms consisting of a barrel, breechblock and a firing mechanism.
-For small, low-pressure cartridges, like the common .22 caliber rimfire cartridges, even very thin-walled tubing works as a barrel, strapped to a block of wood for a handle.
-A rubber band powers the firing pin, which the shooter pulls back and releases to fire.
-Such weak tubing results in a firearm that can be as dangerous to the shooter as the target; the poorly fitting smoothbore barrel provides little accuracy and is liable to burst upon firing.
-The better designs use heavier pipes and spring loaded trigger mechanisms.
+For small, low-pressure cartridges, like the common .22 caliber rimfire cartridges, even very thin-walled tubing can work as a barrel, strapped to a block of wood for a handle.
+A rubber band that the shooter pulls back and releases to fire can power the firing pin.
+Weak tubing can result in a firearm that can be as dangerous to the shooter as the target; a poorly fitting smoothbore barrel provides little accuracy and is liable to burst upon firing.
+The better designs use heavier pipes and spring-loaded trigger mechanisms.
 Larger zip guns, such as homemade shotguns called tumbera (Argentina), bakakuk (Malaysia), or sumpak (Philippines) are also made of improvised materials like nails, steel pipes, wooden pieces, bits of string, etc.

 Pen guns

 Pen guns are zip gun-like firearms that resemble ink pens.
-They generally are of small caliber (e.g., .22 LR, .25 ACP, .32 ACP, .38-caliber, etc.) and are single shot.
-Early examples of pen guns were pinfired, but modern designs are rim or centerfire.
-Some pen guns are not designed to fire regular cartridges, but rather blank cartridges, signal flares or tear gas cartridges.
+They generally are of small caliber (e.g., .22 LR, .25 ACP, .32 ACP, etc.) and are single shot.
+Early examples of pen guns were pinfired, but modern designs are rimfire or centerfire.
+Some pen guns are not designed to fire regular cartridges, but rather blank cartridges, signal flares, or tear gas cartridges.

 In the United States, pen guns that fire bullets or shot cartridges do not require a reconfiguration to fire, (e.g., folding to the shape of a pistol) and are federally regulated as an Any Other Weapon (Title II).
-They require registration under the National Firearms Act and a tax in the amount of $200 to manufacture or $5 to transfer is levied.
+They require registration under the National Firearms Act and a tax in the amount of $0.00 to manufacture or $5 to transfer is levied.

 Pipe guns

 Pipe guns were first seen in the Philippines during World War II.
 The "paliuntod" is a type of improvised shotgun commonly used by guerrillas and the joint American and Filipino soldiers who remained behind after Douglas MacArthur's withdrawal.
 Made of two pieces of pipe that fit snugly together, the "paliuntod" were simple, single shot guns.
 These pipe guns are still in use by both criminals and rebels in the Philippines.

 In 1946, pipe guns were patented in the United States by Iliff D. "Rich" Richardson, who fought with the Filipino insurgents during the Japanese occupation.
 Made by "Richardson Industries" as the "Model R5 Philippine Guerrilla Gun", these 12 gauge shotguns sold for $7 at the time.

 Improvised versions are made by using two pipes and an end-cap; they usually fire shotgun shells.
 To fire the gun, the user inserts a shotgun shell into the smaller diameter pipe, places the smaller pipe into the larger diameter pipe, and forcefully slides it back until the shell's primer makes contact with a fixed firing pin located inside the end-cap.
+Other improved versions use improvised detachable magazines.